Sessions and FAQ

 Q.) How quickly will I be seen?

 A.) An appointment is usually made to fit in with your requirements.
 If you need an appointment urgently every effort will be made to offer one within a week or two.
+Sessions are online or face to face.

 Q.) How many sessions will I need?